 ...
 In a biblical worldview, scientific observations are interpreted in light of the truth that is found in the Bible.
 If conclusions contradict the truth revealed in Scripture, the conclusions are rejected.
 The same thing happens in naturalistic science.
 Any conclusion that does not have a naturalistic explanation is rejected.

-...Making a distinction between two types of scientific study helps us to understand the limitations of naturalistic presuppositions in science:Operational (Observational) Science: a systematic approach to understanding that uses observable, testable, repeatable, and falsifiable experimentation to understand how nature commonly behaves.
+...Making a distinction between two types of scientific study helps us to understand the limitations of naturalistic presuppositions in science:Operational (Observational) Science: a systematic approach to understanding that uses observable, testable, repeatable, and falsifiable experimentation to understand how nature commonly behaves.---

 Operational science is the type of science that allows us to understand how DNA codes for proteins in cells.
 It is the type of science that has allowed us to cure and treat diseases, put a man on the moon, build satellites and telescopes, and make products that are useful to humans.
 Biblical creationists believe that God has created a universe that uses a set of natural laws that operate consistently in the universe.
 Understanding how those laws operate is the basis for scientific thinking.